 Accessing the reference collection

-The reference collection of the Zooarchaeology Laboratory of the University of Sheffield is available for consultation and study to researchers through appointment, arranged with the staff of the Laboratory.
-The collection has so far been used by many researchers, based in Sheffield or other institutions, both from the U.K. and abroad.
+The reference collection of the Zooarchaeology Laboratory of the University of Sheffield is located in the Ella Armitage Building and available for consultation and study to researchers through appointment, arranged with the staff of the Laboratory.
+The collection is used by many researchers, based in Sheffield or other institutions, both from the U.K. and abroad.
 It is also being regularly used by the current members of staff of the Zooarchaeology Laboratory to carry out research and consultancy work.
-To arrange access to the collection please contact Umberto Albarella.
+To arrange access to the collection please contact Angelos Hadjikoumis or Umberto Albarella.